Research: Alex works on the evolutionary genetics of a variety

 Brittany worked in the lab for two years, first as an

 undergraduate and then as a research assistant.
-With Tom she worked
+She worked on

-on genetic variation in lodgepole pine and with Alex she completed
+genetic variation in lodgepole pine and completed two projects on

 of Penstemon.
-She completed her M.S. at the University of
+Thereafter she completed her M.A. at the

 Postdoctoral researcher, University of Sheffield